MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/using-xbox-live/porting-xbox-live-code-from-xdk-to-uwp.md

 For example, to check for multiplayer privileges, look for privilege "254."
 Using the XDK documentation, you can find a list of all the Xbox Live privileges in the **Windows::Xbox::ApplicationModel::Store::KnownPrivileges** enumeration.

-For a discussion on this topic, see the forum post [xsapi & user privileges](https://forums.xboxlive.com/questions/48513/xsapi-user-privileges.html).
+See the forum post [xsapi & user privileges](https://forums.xboxlive.com/questions/48513/xsapi-user-privileges.html).

 <a name="_Supporting_multiplayer_cross-play"></a>